johannesthoma/jtsoft.at/reactos-console.markdown

 virsh console ReactOS | tee -a mylogfile.txt
 {% endhighlight %}

-(the -a tell tee not to truncate an existing logfile, it appends output to a file if it exists).
+(the -a tells tee not to truncate an existing logfile, it appends output to a file if it exists).

 Note: Viewing the console works with any OS that logs to a serial port.
 For